Distribution-free tests of multivariate independence based on center-outward quadrant, Spearman, Kendall, and van der

 \subsection{Outline of the paper}

 The paper is organized as follows.
 Section~\ref{sec:2} briefly reviews the notions of center-outward ranks and signs.
 Section~\ref{sec:3} introduces our rank tests of multivariate independence.
 In Section~\ref{sec:4}, we establish a Chernoff--Savage property and a Hodges--Lehmann result for our center-outward van der Waerden and Spearman tests, respectively.
-Numerical results are provided in Section~\ref{sec:5} and Section~\ref{sec:6} concludes.
-Due to its importance, part of the proof of the key asymptotic representation result in Lemma~\ref{lem:hajek} is given in Section~\ref{sec:7}, with the remaining proofs and additional numerical results deferred to the supplement.
+We briefly conclude in Section~\ref{sec:6}.
+Due to the importance, all the proofs are given in Section~\ref{sec:7}.
+The auxiliary results and numerical experiments are deferred to the supplement \citep{shi2023distribution-supp}.